moby/moby/docs/reference/commandline/kill.md

 ## Description

-You can kill a container using the conatiner's ID or name.
+You can kill a container using the container's ID or name.
 The main process inside the container will be sent `SIGKILL`, or any signal specified with option `--signal`.

 > **Note**: `ENTRYPOINT` and `CMD` in the *shell* form run as a subcommand of